TyOverby/bonsai_example/readme.md

 This example has three parts, divided up into three subdirectories:

 ```
+├── .devcontainer
+│   ├── Dockerfile        # A dockerfile that builds an image which can build this project
+│   └── devcontainer.json # Necessary for Vs Code Dev Container support
+├── .github/workflows     # Github workflow for continuously building this project
 ├── scripts               # Handy scripts for building the project
+│
 ├── common                # A shared library which both the client and server link against
 ├── client                # The web UI, built using Bonsai and Js_of_ocaml
 └── server                # The web-server and RPC server
     ├── bin               # The command-line executable for the server
     └── src               # A library containing all the server logic
 ```

+The example itself is a dumb chat client,